-Our Board of Trustees is currently comprised of seven trustees, all of whom have terms expiring at the 2017 annual meeting.
-The nominees, all of whom are currently serving as trustees of the Company, have been recommended by our Board of Trustees for re-election to serve as trustees for one-year terms until the 2018 annual meeting of shareholders and until their successors are duly elected and qualified.
-Based on its review of the relationships between the trustee nominees and the Company, the Board of Trustees has affirmatively determined that the following trustees are "independent" trustees under the rules of the NYSE and under applicable rules of the Securities and Exchange Commission (the "SEC"): Evan Bayh, Arthur Collins, Nathaniel A. Davis, Robert M. La Forgia and Glenda G. McNeal.
+The nominees, all of whom are currently serving as trustees of the Company except Leslie D. Hale, who will serve as the Company's new President and Chief Executive Officer effective August 2018, have been recommended by our Board of Trustees for election or re-election to serve as trustees for one-year terms until the 2019 annual meeting of shareholders and until their successors are duly elected and qualified.
+Each nominee has consented to be named in this proxy statement and agreed to serve as a trustee if elected by shareholders.
+Based on its review of the relationships between the trustee nominees and the Company, the Board of Trustees has affirmatively determined that the following trustees are "independent" trustees under the rules of the NYSE and under applicable rules of the Securities and Exchange Commission (the "SEC"): Evan Bayh, Arthur R. Collins, Nathaniel A. Davis, Patricia L. Gibson, Robert M. La Forgia, Robert J. McCarthy and Glenda G. McNeal.

 The Board of Trustees knows of no reason why any nominee would be unable to serve as a trustee.
-If any nominee is unavailable for election or service, the Board of Trustees may designate a substitute nominee and the persons designated as proxy holders on the proxy card will vote for the substitute nominee recommended by the Board of Trustees.
+If any nominee is unavailable for election or service, the Board of Trustees may designate a substitute nominee and the persons designated as proxy holders on the WHITE proxy card will vote for the substitute nominee recommended by the Board of Trustees.
 Under these circumstances, the Board of Trustees may also, as permitted by our bylaws, decrease the size of our Board of Trustees.

-Nominees for Election for a One-Year Term Expiring at the 2018 Annual Meeting
+Nominees for Election for a One-Year Term Expiring at the 2019 Annual Meeting

-The following table sets forth the name and age of each nominee for trustee, indicating all positions and offices with us currently held by the trustee.
+The following table sets forth the name and age of each nominee for trustee, indicating all positions and offices with us currently held by the trustee nominee.